 Matt: I don’t think it’s, I don’t know.
-I guess I don’t really see a difference of men in this community versus any other community I’m in.
+I guess I don’t really see a difference between men in this community versus any other community I’m in.
 But I don’t know, maybe there is.
 It just seems like we have such a culture of collaboration compared to other industries that are more cutthroat.
 You know?

 Susan: I think that’s probably true.

 Matt: Like .NET developers.

 Susan: That could be the difference.

 Matt: Let’s nerd out on FileMaker for a couple of minutes, unless there’s any other stuff you guys want to close.
 I definitely feel like I have to get my nerd on a little bit, and I’ve got you guys on the phone with deep expertise in tech with FileMaker and project management with FileMaker.
 I’d love for you guys to impart some wisdom.
 Lay it on me.
 Like favorite … Here’s what I’ll just ask.
 Really cool things you’ve done on a project in the last few weeks, or something like that.